 ⚠️ Common Scaling Pitfall

-Many enterprises attempt to scale video production UK by hiring more internal staff without addressing underlying workflow inefficiencies.
-This approach multiplies coordination overhead, creates management complexity, and rarely delivers proportional output increases.
-Fix processes and tools before adding headcount, or you simply scale dysfunction rather than productivity.
+Many enterprises try to scale by hiring more staff without fixing workflow problems first.
+This approach multiplies coordination overhead and management complexity.
+It rarely delivers a proportional output increase.
+Fix processes and tools before adding headcount, or you'll just scale the dysfunction.

 Building Effective Enterprise Video Operations UK